COVID Assistance for NY Renters and Small Business

 The program is funded by $2.6 billion in federal resources and $100 million of state funding and is structured to help the state and the local governments that received funds directly from the federal government to collaborate and coordinate their efforts, thereby leveraging resources, gaining efficiencies and preventing fraud.

 OTDA is organizing an unprecedented effort to establish partnerships with local governments across the state to ensure that community-based organizations will provide outreach and direct application assistance in multiple languages to potential recipients.
-This effort will mobilize substantial resources in order to ensure tenants from all across the state are aware of ERAP and able to apply.
+This effort will mobilize substantial resources to ensure tenants from across the state are aware of ERAP and able to apply.

 In addition, the agency will undertake fraud prevention efforts to identify unreported income and to prevent duplicate rental payments.

-Seven communities that received funding for emergency rental assistance directly from the federal government opted to administer their own programs.
+Seven communities that received funding for emergency rental assistance directly from the federal government opted to administer their programs.
 Residents of the City of Rochester and Monroe County, the City of Yonkers, Onondaga County and the towns of Hempstead, Islip and Oyster Bay must apply with their local programs for emergency rental assistance and are ineligible for assistance from the state-administered Emergency Rental Assistance Program.
 The $2.7 billion program includes the $168 million provided directly to these localities.

 Small Business Recovery Grant Program